 It’s a summery Wednesday morning in Ontario.
 From our boat we can see children splashing in the shallows and building sandcastles on the shore.
 A canoe rests on the water’s edge and a group of friends picnic under a shady tree.
 Families carrying ice creams follow the waterside path past a neat line of sailboats.
 It’s a picture-perfect scene straight from a beach town or lakeshore resort.
 But if you turn your head then a row of skyscrapers comes into view, and towering above them all is the CN Tower.
 These are the Toronto Islands, just a few hundred metres offshore from downtown Toronto but a whole different world away.

 Toronto was the final stop for my sister and I on our 4500km road trip across central Canada from Calgary to Toronto in a Cruise Canada RV (motorhome).
 We’d spent the last two weeks travelling across wide open prairie roads and camping in the wilderness of Ontario’s Provincial Parks, so city life was a bit of a change of pace.
-We only had one day to get a taste of Toronto, but after spending so much time at Ontario’s lakes along our journey, it felt only natural that we’d gravitate straight for the waterfront.
+We only had one day to get a taste of what Toronto has to offer, but after spending so much time at Ontario’s lakes along our journey, it felt only natural that we’d gravitate straight for the waterfront.

 Toronto’s waterfront stretches for 28 miles along the shore of Lake Ontario.
 Forty years ago it was a mess of concrete and derelict industrial buildings from its days as a major shipping port.
 But in the 1970s the government decided to transform it in one of the largest urban regeneration programmes in North America.
 The waterfront has traded factories, warehouses and roads for parks, apartments and bike lanes.